 It just makes everyone super annoyed and even farther away from ever even thinking about adopting healthier eating habits.

 Anyway.
-Back to these brownies.
+Back to these Vegan Protein Brownies.
 THESE brownies are the complete opposite of Duncan Hines in every way except that they taste freaking DELICIOUS.

 They are super healthy for you and loaded with amazing, nutritious ingredients, but you will never be able to tell by their taste!